See & Do

 Walking

-Why you’ll love it
+Why you’ll love walking

-Is there really a better way to unwind, clear your full head and take a break from the busyness of everyday life, than walking?
+Is there a better way to unwind, clear your full head and take a break from the busyness of everyday life, than walking?
 Tasmania’s east coast has places that were made to discover on foot—from diverse national parks to our endless beaches.

 Where you’ll find it